 Each spring, the University Honors Program recognizes an Honors Teacher of the Year.
 Honors student nominations, faculty members’ Honors course evaluations, letters of nomination, and a variety of other resources influence the selection.
 The recipient is recognized at the spring semester Honors graduation ceremony with a plaque and cash award.

-Congratulations to Judson Murray, the 2013 Honors Teacher of the Year!
+Congratulations to Maggie Houston, the 2016 Honors Teacher of the Year!

 Earth & Environmental Sciences